mizrael/davidguida.net/src/_posts/2020-09-06-testing-azure-functions-on-azure-devops-part-1-setup.md

   - Azure Functions
   - testing
 ---
 Hi All!
-Today we&#8217;re going to talk a bit about testing strategies for Azure Functions.
-We&#8217;ll see how setup our test framework and in another article, we&#8217;ll see how to create a build pipeline on **<a href="https://azure.microsoft.com/en-us/services/devops/?WT.mc_id=DOP-MVP-5003878" target="_blank" rel="noreferrer noopener">Azure DevOps</a>.**
+Today we're going to talk a bit about testing strategies for Azure Functions.
+We'll see how setup our test framework and in another article, we'll see how to create a build pipeline on **<a href="https://azure.microsoft.com/en-us/services/devops/?WT.mc_id=DOP-MVP-5003878" target="_blank" rel="noreferrer noopener">Azure DevOps</a>.**

-As part of my daily job, I&#8217;m spending a lot of time working with Azure and Azure Functions.
-These days I&#8217;m also working a lot with <a href="https://www.davidguida.net/how-to-use-azure-durable-entities-to-see-whos-the-strongest-avenger/" target="_blank" rel="noreferrer noopener">Durable Entities</a>, which open the door to even more scenarios.
-Anyways, no matter what&#8217;s the technology behind, one of the best ways to ensure that our software is reliable is to add automatic tests.
+As part of my daily job, I'm spending a lot of time working with Azure and Azure Functions.
+These days I'm also working a lot with <a href="https://www.davidguida.net/how-to-use-azure-durable-entities-to-see-whos-the-strongest-avenger/" target="_blank" rel="noreferrer noopener">Durable Entities</a>, which open the door to even more scenarios.
+Anyways, no matter what's the technology behind, one of the best ways to ensure that our software is reliable is to add automatic tests.
 And these tests **have to be part of the build pipeline**.

-Now, based on my researches so far, we can&#8217;t create a Functions Host directly as <a rel="noreferrer noopener" href="https://www.davidguida.net/testing-boundaries-web-api/" target="_blank">we could do</a> for a &#8220;regular&#8221; WebAPI.
+Now, based on my researches so far, we can't create a Functions Host directly as <a rel="noreferrer noopener" href="https://www.davidguida.net/testing-boundaries-web-api/" target="_blank">we could do</a> for a "regular" WebAPI.
 What we can do instead is make use of the <a rel="noreferrer noopener" href="https://docs.microsoft.com/en-us/azure/azure-functions/functions-run-local?WT.mc_id=DOP-MVP-5003878" target="_blank">Azure Function Core Tools</a> and manually (aka via code) spin up the host in an XUnit Fixture.

-This has the only drawback that when running the tests locally we won&#8217;t be able to debug the Function code.
+This has the only drawback that when running the tests locally we won't be able to debug the Function code.
 However, keep in mind the goal here: we want to test the boundaries of our services by probing the various <a href="https://docs.microsoft.com/en-us/azure/azure-functions/functions-triggers-bindings?WT.mc_id=DOP-MVP-5003878" target="_blank" rel="noreferrer noopener">Function Triggers</a>.

-#### And this is a form of _<a href="https://academic.microsoft.com/topic/24169984/publication/search?q=Black-box%20testing&qe=And(Composite(F.FId%253D24169984)%252CTy%253D%270%27)&f=&orderBy=0" target="_blank" rel="noreferrer noopener">Black Box Testing</a>_**:** we&#8217;re not supposed to know what&#8217;s inside the box, only how to operate it.
+#### And this is a form of _<a href="https://academic.microsoft.com/topic/24169984/publication/search?q=Black-box%20testing&qe=And(Composite(F.FId%253D24169984)%252CTy%253D%270%27)&f=&orderBy=0" target="_blank" rel="noreferrer noopener">Black Box Testing</a>_**:** we're not supposed to know what's inside the box, only how to operate it.

-If we need to debug, we can always run the Function project directly from VS and check the behaviour via Postman (if it&#8217;s a REST endpoint).
-Just sayin&#8217;.
+If we need to debug, we can always run the Function project directly from VS and check the behaviour via Postman (if it's a REST endpoint).
+Just sayin'.

 Moreover, as stated before, we will be executing those tests in our build pipeline, so debugging is not our primary interest.

-Anyways, let&#8217;s just into the code!
+Anyways, let's just into the code!
 The first thing to do, assuming we already have an **Azure Functions** project, is to create the Test project, add a reference to XUnit and create a <a href="https://xunit.net/docs/shared-context" target="_blank" rel="noreferrer noopener">Fixture</a>:

 <pre class="EnlighterJSRAW" data-enlighter-language="csharp" data-enlighter-theme="" data-enlighter-highlight="" data-enlighter-linenumbers="" data-enlighter-lineoffset="" data-enlighter-title="" data-enlighter-group="">public class AzureFunctionsFixture : IDisposable
 {